jsadsad/HaulAway/README.md

 4. AWS

-Users have the ability to upload multiple photos at once and images are uniquely stored in the User's document.
+Users have the ability to upload multiple photos at once and images are uniquely stored in the _MongoDB_ Collection.

 ```
 router.post('/uploads', upload.array('file', 12), (req, res) => {